Al-Qaeda activities in Europe: North Caucasus

 In 2010, Russian police shot and killed a militant in the Russian republic of Dagestan.
 The man was later determined to be one of the co-founders of the North Caucasus branch of al-Qaeda.
 The man's name was Mohamed Shaaban.

 Northern Europe

 Sweden

 On 11 December 2010, a man linked to Al-Qaeda exploded a car bomb and a suicide bomb in Stockholm, killing only himself and injuring two others.
 Firefighters reported that the car had a gas cylinder, resulting in further explosions.
 He was later revealed to be Taimour Abdulwahab al-Abdaly, an Iraqi man, who was born in Baghdad and was granted Swedish citizenship in 1992.
-Before the attacks, he sent an email threat to TT referring to Sweden's involvement in the War in Afghanistan and Swedish artist Lars Vilks' drawings of Muhammad as a roundabout dog.

 United Kingdom

 In 2003 Tony Blair sent armoured vehicles and hundreds of troops to London Heathrow Airport because the UK security services claimed there was a planned Al-Qaeda attack.
 MI5 said they received detailed intelligence in February 2003 about a plot to hijack planes flying from Eastern Europe and to fly them into Heathrow, to punish the United Kingdom for supporting the Iraq War.

 The men behind the 2006 transatlantic aircraft plot reportedly had links to al-Qaeda.
 MI5, Britain's secret service, accused the militant Islamic organisation of committing the attack.
 Osama bin Laden also made a video of the suicide bombing.
 U.S. Department of Homeland Security (DHS) Secretary Chertoff was clearly accusing al-Qaeda.
 In September 2009, Tanvir Hussain, Assad Sarwar and Ahmed Abdullah Ali were convicted of conspiring to activate bombs disguised as drinks on aircraft leaving from London and going to North America.
 British and US security officials said the plan – unlike many recent homegrown European terrorist plots – was directly linked to al-Qaeda and guided by senior Islamist militants in Pakistan.